kubernetes/website/docs/admin/extensible-admission-controllers.md

 *Initializers* is an alpha feature, so it is disabled by default.
 To turn it on, you need to:

-* Include "Initializers" in the `--admission-control` flag when starting `kube-apiserver`.
+* Include "Initializers" in the `--enable-admission-plugins` flag when starting `kube-apiserver`.
 If you have multiple `kube-apiserver` replicas, all should have the same flag setting.